ml-explore/mlx-swift/Source/MLX/Documentation.docc/Articles/running-on-ios.md

 This is an indication that it is trying to use an unsupported Metal feature.

-There are two recommended workarounds that can be employed:
+Here are two recommended workarounds:

 - add the `Mac (Designed for iPad)` destination to your target in Xcode
     - MLX requires Apple silicon and this feature let's you build an iPad application that will run on macOS